A Syntax for Strictly Associative and Unital $\infty$-Categories: Implementation

 It is a fundamental move from low-dimensional topology, and plays an essential role in the homotopy groups of spheres.
 The bureaucracy of weak higher structures means that it has long been recognized as difficult to describe directly in a formal way, given the extensive use of interchangers, unitors and associators that are required to build it.

 Two formal models for the syllepsis were presented at LICS 2022, one using homotopy type theory~\cite{sojakova2022syllepsis}, and an alternative using the type theory $\Cattsu$~\cite{StrictUnits}.
 The theory \Cattsua allows an even shorter representation of the syllepsis, purely in terms of interchanger coherences.
+The \Cattsua formalisation of the syllepsis makes use of the \texttt{ucomp} builtin throughout, which produces unbiased composites over a pasting diagram specified by a sequence of alternating dimensions and codimensions.
+As an example ``\texttt{ucomp [ 1 0 3 ]}'' is shorthand for ``the unbiased composite of a 1-cell with a 3-cell along their common 0-cell boundary''.
+This builtin avoids the boilerplate of defining many composition operations, but adds no expressive power to \Catt, as these can all be defined with the coherence constructor.